Frequently Asked Questions

 Tier Two and Three: Continuation with students

-Yes.
-If you are sending in a PO for the class, please email the PO number and contact person for payment to firstname.lastname@example.org after you have signed up for the course on line.
+Yes, please email the PO to firstname.lastname@example.org after you have signed up for the course on line.

 Yes.
-Please register online (go to Registration) and choose the “pay later” option.
+Please register online and choose the “pay later” option.
 Your space is not reserved until your payment has been received in our office.

 Please write the level of class (Intro, Intermediate, Advanced) and the date of the course in the memo section.
 Return to: